Option Pricing with Time-Varying Volatility Risk Aversion: Empirical Analysis

+Figure \ref{fig:Model_VIX_IV} displays the model-based VIX and implied volatility (red lines) alongside the corresponding market-based quantities (blue lines).
+The upper panels show the model-based VIX for CHNG and DHNG, with both models estimated using VIX data.
+The lower panels present the daily average of model-based implied volatilities for CHNG and DHNG, estimated with option prices.
+For CHNG, we see larger discrepancies between model-based and market-based quantities as evident in Figure \ref{fig:Model_VIX_IV}.
+Specifically, CHNG underprices when volatility is high and overprices when volatility is low, whereas no such patterns are observed for DHNG.

 Interestingly, \citet{ChristoffersenHestonJacobs2013} also estimated an ad-hoc model where the ratio of volatility under $\mathbb{P}$ and $\mathbb{Q}$ is not held constant.
-This model was used an a benchmark for the HNG model they proposed in their paper.
-The ad-hoc model consisted of two separate Heston-GARCH models, one that was fitted to returns under $\mathbb{P}$,and one that was estimated with option prices under $\mathbb{Q}$.
-This model is referred to as ad-hoc, because it makes no attempt to uncover a pricing kernel that can explain the differences between $\mathbb{P}$ and $\mathbb{Q}$.
-Moreover, their ad-hoc model did not improve on option pricing relative to the HNG model with a variance-dependent pricing kernel.
-Our Theorem \ref{thm:DynUnderQ} offers a theoretical explanation for the poor performance of their ad-hoc models, because Theorem \ref{thm:DynUnderQ} shows a time-varying risk premium is incompatible with Heston-Nandi models that have time-invariant parameters under both $\mathbb{P}$ and $\mathbb{Q}$. \footnote{Thus, the ad-hoc model is internally inconsistent, and interestingly it only leads to minuscule improvements for option pricing, which follows form the fact that their log-likelihood for option prices only improves by about 1/10.}
+This model was used as a benchmark for the CHNG model.
+The ad-hoc model consisted of two separate HNGs: one fitted to returns under $\mathbb{P}$, and one that was estimated with option prices under $\mathbb{Q}$.
+This model is referred to as ad-hoc, because it makes no attempt to uncover a pricing kernel that explains the differences between $\mathbb{P}$ and $\mathbb{Q}$.
+Their ad-hoc model did not improve option pricing accuracy relative to CHNG.
+Theorem \ref{thm:DynUnderQ} provides a theoretical explanation for the poor performance of their ad-hoc model, as it shows that any time variation in $\xi_{t}$ (or, equivalently, in $\eta_{t})$ makes it impossible to have HNGs with time-invariant parameters under both $\mathbb{P}$ and $\mathbb{Q}$ measures.\footnote{The ad-hoc model is therefore internally inconsistent.
+Additionally, the ad-hoc model only leads to a minuscule improvement in the empirical fit, as the log-likelihood for option prices improves by only about 0.1 units.}

-In the next section we evaluate if the substantial in-sample improvements in derivative pricing also holds out-of-sample.
+In the next section, we evaluate if the substantial in-sample improvements in derivatives pricing also holds out-of-sample.